Educational Guide

 Key Advantages

-• Efficient Water Drainage: Four slopes direct water away from home in all directions, reducing pooling and leaks.
+• Efficient Water Drainage: Four slopes direct water away from the home in all directions, reducing pooling and leaks.

 Disadvantages